h4636oh/shogun_scripts/README.md

    - Select multiple scripts to run

 3. **Run Scripts**
-   - Click "Run Selected" to execute scripts
+   - Click "Continue" to execute scripts
    - Monitor progress in real-time
    - View outputs as they are generated